 end

-Rails generates an ETag from the entire collection, so any change to any post invalidates the cache.
+Rails generates an ETag from the entire collection, so any change to any post produces a new image on the next fetch.

 Custom ETags